 Construction Managers leverage their expertise across various sectors, including residential, commercial, industrial, and public infrastructure, by meticulously planning, coordinating, budgeting, and supervising these projects.

-The Role of a Construction Manager
+What Are the Roles of a Construction Manager

-Construction Managers are the driving force behind the daily operations of a capital project.
+A construction project manager is the driving force behind the daily operations of a capital project.
 Their overarching goal is the successful physical completion of the project in strict alignment with the contract documents, specifications, and ultimate handover to the project team or owner.

 Here are a few more details about their roles in specific aspects of a capital project: